marioangst/motifr/README.md

 <img src="man/figures/README-unnamed-chunk-10-1.svg" width="100%" />

 `identify_gaps` has a sibling in `critical_dyads`.
 Critical\_dyads works
-in reverse to identifying gaps - it analyzes for every existing edge how many instances of a given motif would disappear if the edge would be removed.
+in reverse to identifying gaps - it analyses for every existing edge how many instances of a given motif would disappear if the edge would be removed.